Lord will release new original single

-Click to hear a free sound clip of Emily Lord's 2012 single
+Click to hear a free sound clip of

 written and recorded for the University of Notre Dame

-available now for $.99 download at
+available for download now at

 iTunes, Amazon MP3, and The Spirit of Notre Dame CD website

 on iTunes, CD Baby, Amazon MP3 and more

 a voice that soothes and lyrics that inspire,

 just be Emily Lord’s best recorded

 work.
 Like her three previous albums, Dedicated crosses